 Here’s some advice from my brother (he sells used items pretty often):

 The buyer will try to get you off of your price almost every time.
 Remember, if they drove there for it at the price listed, they’re interested enough in taking it home.
-But why not try for cheaper?
-I would.
 Don’t get offended.
-Just say, “Sorry, that’s the price” or you can come off a little if you’re more desperate to sell.
+Just say, “Sorry, that’s the price.”
+Or you can meet them in the middle if you’re more desperate to sell.

 Choose where you will list your item (I’ve got some suggestions below).
 Be sure to give it a catchy title, or at least an accurate one.
 Double check your spelling or it won’t show up in searches.